owenvoke/gitea-php/README.md

 **Self-hosted Gitea instances**

-The Gitea PHP wrapper can be configured to use an custom-hosted instance, rather than `gitea.com`.
+The Gitea PHP wrapper can be configured to use a custom-hosted instance, rather than `gitea.com`.

 ```php
 // Specify the URL of the Gitea instance on client initialization